PerimeterX/perimeterx-java-sdk/README.md

 }

 ```
+Please continue reading about the various configurations available on the sdk in the configurations [page](CONFIGURATIONS.md)

 ### <a name="loggin-troubleshoot"></a> Logging and Troubleshooting
+`perimeterx-java-sdk` is using SLF4J for the logging facade, simply hook you Logging
+For further information please visit <a href="https://www.slf4j.org/manual.html">SLF4J</a> for more information

 ### <a name="contribute"></a> Logging and Contributing
 The following steps are welcome when contributing to our project.